5cover/portfolio/doc/scratch.md

 Show up to a row, so maybe 5? that feels like a good number.
 Of course it may span over multiple rows on mobile.

-## Put *.SCSS in main/

-That way, they won't be on the website.
-Also I won't need the extension anymore, i can simply compile them in *generate.sh*.

 ## Large image preview

 for project gallery but not only